TKontu/vllm_gateway/README.md

-# vLLM Dynamic Gateway
+# vLLM Smart Gateway

-This project provides a smart gateway that acts as a dynamic proxy for the [vLLM inference engine](https://github.com/vllm-project/vllm).
-Its primary goal is to enable the seamless, local serving of multiple large language models on a single GPU with **zero-effort model switching**.
+This project provides a smart, dynamic gateway for the [vLLM inference engine](https://github.com/vllm-project/vllm).
+It enables the serving of multiple large language models on a single GPU, with intelligent, on-demand model loading, unloading, and VRAM management.

-When an API request for a specific model is received, the gateway automatically handles the backend logistics: if the requested model isn't already loaded, it will gracefully stop the current vLLM container and launch a new one with the correct model, all without any manual intervention.
+The gateway can run multiple models concurrently if they fit in VRAM, or swap them based on a least-recently-used (LRU) policy if they don't.
+It automatically learns the VRAM footprint of each model to make efficient packing decisions.

-> [!WARNING] > **Security Notice**
+> [!WARNING] > **Security Notice: Requires Root-Equivalent Host Access**
 > This gateway requires direct access to the host's Docker socket (`/var/run/docker.sock`).
 This is equivalent to granting root access to the host system.
 Please be fully aware of the security implications before deploying this project.
 It is strongly recommended to run this in a trusted and isolated environment.

 ## How It Works